assist-project/dtls-fuzzer/README.md

 For example of test files, go to 'examples/tests'.
 A test file comprises a newline-separated list of inputs.
-Tests are seperated by empty new lines.
+Tests are separated by empty new lines.
 The end of each test is either the end of the file, or an empty new line.
 "#" is used to comment out a line.